PeihuaChen/gate/plugins/Tagger_MetaMap/README.txt

 MetaMap
 =================================

 MetaMap, from the National Library of Medicine (NLM), maps biomedical text to the UMLS Metathesaurus and allows Metathesaurus concepts to be discovered in a text corpus.

-The MetaMap plugin for GATE wraps the MetaMap Java API client to allow GATE to communicate with a remote (or local) MetaMap PrologBeans mmserver and MetaMap distribution.
+The MetaMap plugin for GATE wraps the MetaMap Java API client to allow GATE to communicate with a remote (or local) MetaMap PrologBeans mmserver10 and MetaMap distribution.
 This allows the content of specified annotations (or the entire document content) to be processed by MetaMap and the results converted to GATE annotations and features.

 To use this plugin, you will need access to a remote MetaMap server, or install one locally by downloading and installing the complete distribution:

 http://metamap.nlm.nih.gov/